 At ATA, we couple educational best practices with leadership development in an intimate environment that precipitates maximum growth.
-At ATA, we aim to create a ripple effect such that each student we support serves as a catalyst for change in their community.
+We aim to create a ripple effect such that each student we support serves as a catalyst for change in their community.

 At ATA, we’ve proven that we can close the achievement gap in weeks, not years.
 If every school in Massachusetts was able to achieve the same growth in a year that ATA did in six weeks, the achievement gap would be closed.
 In just six weeks of virtual learning, Alexander Twilight Academy Students: